learn-co-curriculum/programming-univbasics-4-array-concept-review-lab/README.md

 ## Conclusion

-There are many varied and fun ways that you can manipulate arrays to make data work for you.
-As long as you focus on working with the built in methods first, the sky's the limit!
+There are several methods built into Ruby libraries that help you work with data in arrays.
+By using these, you will avoid errors and make your code as clear as possible.

 ## Resources